Elliptical machine: benefits, contraindications, and technique

 - Do not hold your breath while performing exercises on the ellipsoid.
 Perform uniform inhalations and exhalations during the whole session.

-- Walking on the simulator, make sure that the step on which you are going to first step, is in the lower position.
+- Walking on the simulator, make sure that the step on which you are going to the first step, is in the lower position.

 - The first time doing exercises on an ellipsoid, always stick to the handrails.
 The lack of contact with the handrails of an unprepared athlete increases the risk of loss of balance and falling.